edunad/free-internet-break-filters/README.md

 - https://www.saveyourinternet.eu/
 - https://blog.github.com/2018-03-14-eu-proposal-upload-filters-code/

-Github gave us an example on how the filter would be implemented :
+Github also gave us an example on how the filter would be implemented :
 ```
 $ git push
 ...